-Riser cable is also seen as CMR which stands for communications riser.
+The way Riser cable is termed through the industry is "CMR" which stands for communications riser.
 CMR is the fire retardant rating on riser cable which gives it the ability to be put in the walls.
-The common materials you can find in these cables jackets are flame retardant pvc and the insulation of Polyolefin (PO).
-These types of compounds help the cable against the spread of flame and performance at higher temperatures.
+The common materials you can find in these cables jackets are flame retardant PVC and an insulation around the wires of Polyolefin (PO).
+These types of compounds help the cable against the spread of flames and performance at higher temperatures.

 These compounds are important because they will give you the performance you need in certain areas.
 Let's now get in to where you and install this cable.

 Riser cable is going to be the type majority of households install inside the walls of their homes.
 It can be ran floor to floor and also be used for general use purposes like computer to switch, router to computer and much more.

 It's construction makes it great for long runs which you want when you put it in risers or walls because the majority of these cables are going to have solid conductors.
 Solid conductors help give you better signal strength over longer distances and are stronger for pulling through the walls.

 There's also different ways in which you can connect this type of cable.
 Riser cable can connect to RJ45's and Keystone Jacks.
 Depending on your specific installation, your cable and location will determine the best connector for that situation.

 For example a riser cable channel usually has riser cable in the walls connected to keystone jacks then from the jacks a patch cable is connected to your end device.
 The keystone jack can be placed in a wall plate which is mounted to the wall in a bracket.

 Riser cable is available in multiple categories of copper ethernet cables.
 This ranges from Cat5e, Cat6, Cat6A, Cat7A and Cat8.